Last updated on September 5, 2024

 Dragonlord Ojutai

 Dragonlord Ojutai represents cunning and is in Azorius () colors.
-Ojutai rules through respect instead of fear and often takes part in intellectual and spiritual endeavors with his brood.
+Ojutai rules through respect instead of fear and often takes part in intellectual and spiritual endeavors with their brood.

-At the cheapest mana cost of five, Dragonlord Ojutai has some protection for itself and top deck abilities to help you control the game.
+At the cheapest mana value of 5, Dragonlord Ojutai has some protection for itself and top deck abilities to help you control the game.
 Ojutai has the best overall deck-helping abilities and can be used to great effect in lots of control decks.

 #2.
 Dragonlord Dromoka